bigfishhhhhzoey/GenerativeAI/Customer Support System: Moderation + Classification + Checkout + Evaluation/README.md

 - **Step-by-Step Interaction**: Each step of the process (input moderation, sentiment analysis, response generation, etc.) is shown to the user with clear feedback.
 - **Go Back Button**: After viewing the results, users can return to the home page to try new comments.

+### Sample Use Cases:

 ---

+## Repository Link
+You can access the full codebase on GitHub: [Customer Support System: Moderation, Classification, Checkout, and Evaluation](https://github.com/bigfishhhhhzoey/GenerativeAI/tree/main/Customer%20Support%20System%3A%20Moderation%20%2B%20Classification%20%2B%20Checkout%20%2B%20Evaluation).

+## Google Slides
-Enjoy exploring the **Customer Support System: Moderation, Classification, Checkout, and Evaluation** app!
+You can access the presentation on Google Slides: [Customer Support System: Moderation, Classification, Checkout, and Evaluation](https://docs.google.com/presentation/d/1aNkuirDzg4_AexxwBFSkM9xpe6tSp32pVLcn5gMjke0/edit?usp=sharing).